IntelliTect/Coalesce/docs/pages/modeling/index.rst

 Overview
 --------

-Models are the core business objects of your application.
-More specifically, they are the fundamental representation of data in your application.
+Models are the core business objects of your application - they serve as the fundamental representation of data in your application.
 The design of your models is very important.
-In `Entity Framework Core`_, data models are just Plain Old CLR Classes (POCOs).
+In `Entity Framework Core`_, data models are just Plain Old CLR Objects (POCOs).

 .. _Entity Framework Core:
 .. _EF Core: